Let's Fuse Step by Step: A Generative Fusion Decoding Algorithm with LLMs for Robust and Instruction-Aware ASR and OCR: Related work

 \subsection{Model fusion}

 Training a multi-objective model from scratch is often costly \cite{bapna_slam_2021,bapna_mslam_2022,alayrac_flamingo_2022,driess_palm-e_2023}.
 Consequently, researchers have pivoted towards combining existing models with different modalities to improve accuracy without the prohibitive costs of building new systems from the ground up.
+Model fusion developed in the field of ASR provides a plausible path for combining existing trained models.
+The technique have evolved significantly in recent years, encompassing a variety of approaches designed to integrate different models to enhance performance.